Casey DeSmith: Professional

+Minor leagues (2015–2017)
-On June 30, 2015, DeSmith signed a contract for the 2015–16 season with an ECHL team, the Wheeling Nailers, after the NCAA denied a transfer waiver to play a senior season of college hockey.
-He would have been ineligible to play college hockey after 2015-2016, because the NCAA normally only allows student-athletes five academic years to use up their standard four seasons of eligibility.

-DeSmith would appear in just thirteen total games with the Nailers' 2015–16 Eastern Conference Championship team, posting a 5–2–2 record, a 2.55 goals against average, and a 0.915 save percentage.
+On June 30, 2015, DeSmith signed a contract for the 2015–16 season with an ECHL team, the Wheeling Nailers, after the NCAA denied a transfer waiver to play a senior season of college ice hockey.
+He would have been ineligible to play college ice hockey after the 2015–16 season, because the NCAA normally only allows student-athletes five academic years to use up their standard four seasons of eligibility.
+DeSmith would appear in just 13 games with the Nailers' 2015–16 Eastern Conference championship team, posting a 5–2–2 record, a 2.55 goals against average, and a .915 save percentage.

 On January 3, 2016, DeSmith was loaned to the Nailers' American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins.
 He played his first game for the WBS Penguins on December 26, 2015, against the Hershey Bears, stopping all seven shots he faced during his 20 minutes of play.
-He earned his first win in his first career AHL start on January 3, 2016, against the Hartford Wolf Pack, stopping 22 of 24 shots.
+He earned his first win in his first career AHL start on January 3, against the Hartford Wolf Pack, stopping 22 of 24 shots.
 He got his first shutout on April 1, 2017, making twenty-six saves against the Lehigh Valley Phantoms.
 DeSmith started the three final games of the 2015–16 AHL season.
-He won all three games with a 0.950 save percentage.
-He won his first professional playoff game during the Calder Cup Playoffs on April 20, 2016, against the Providence Bruins.
+He won all three games with a .950 save percentage.
+DeSmith won his first professional playoff game during the 2016 Calder Cup playoffs on April 20, 2016, against the Providence Bruins.
 Three days later, he set a Wilkes-Barre/Scranton record for most saves in a playoff game facing 59 shots.
-The double overtime win clinched the Penguins' fourth division crown as the #1 ranked team in the Eastern Conference.
+The double overtime win clinched the Penguins' fourth division crown as the top-ranked team in the Eastern Conference.
 However, the Penguins would ultimately fall to the Hershey Bears.

-On July 4, 2016, DeSmith signed a contract directly with the Wilkes-Barre/Scranton Penguins.
+On July 5, 2016, DeSmith signed a contract directly with the Wilkes-Barre/Scranton Penguins.
 He would play in 29 games for the WBS Penguins during the 2016–17 season.
-He finished the regular season at the top of the AHL with a 2.01 goals against average and a 0.926 save percentage.
-He started all five playoff games for the Penguins after partner Tristan Jarry was called up to Pittsburgh during the 2017 Stanley Cup playoffs.
+He finished the regular season at the top of the AHL with a 2.01 goals against average and a .926 save percentage.
+DeSmith started all five playoff games for the Penguins after partner Tristan Jarry was called up to the Pittsburgh Penguins during the 2017 Stanley Cup playoffs.
 He and Jarry would end the season as the best goaltending tandem in the AHL.
-The duo was awarded the 2017 Harry "Hap" Holmes Award, for the goaltenders of an AHL team with the lowest goals against average.
+The duo was awarded the 2017 Harry "Hap" Holmes Memorial Award, for the goaltenders of an AHL team with the lowest goals against average.
 DeSmith was voted to the AHL's 2016–17 All-Rookie Team, along with teammate Jake Guentzel.
 After the Wilkes-Barre/Scranton season ended, DeSmith returned to Pittsburgh and served as a "Black Ace" during the Pittsburgh Penguins' 2017 Stanley Cup run.